jessicachitas/arkmq-org.github.io/docs/getting-started/001-quick-start.md

 Having [a deployed broker pod](#deploying-the-broker) is necessary to apply the commands in this section.

-Assuming you have one already running, you can then deploy an activemqartemisaddress resource from the [~examples dir~]:
+Assuming you have one already running, you can then deploy an activemqartemisaddress resource from the [examples dir](../../examples/address/address_queue.yaml):

 address-queue.yaml:
 ```$yaml